ClimateChangeInstitute/edu.umaine.cs.syringepump/README.md

 A syringe pump controller system for Raspberry Pi and Arduino.

+The syringe pump controller uses the [Adafruit motor HAT v2.3](https://www.adafruit.com/product/2348) for Raspberry Pi and the [Adafruit motor shield](https://www.adafruit.com/products/1438) for Arduino.

 A case for the Raspberry Pi with the Adafruit motor HAT can be found at [RPi2](https://github.com/markroyer/rpi2-adafruit-motor-hat-case).

 ## Setup